InceLab/BrainMap/ReadMe.md

 and allows easy electrode corregistration.

 The GUI accepts file segmentation in ".nii" format and creats electrodes for corregistration.
  We have provdied an example brain .nii file and electrode .mat file (in a zip-file).
  A user manual, and demo videos have been provided.

 When running BrainMap after setup, if the following error is encountered :
-["src.java.checkboxtree.FileLoadTree.FileLoadTree" fails the test] Please install Java JRE following this link: https://www.thecoderworld.com/how-to-install-java-jre-on-windows-11/ Restart computer and run brainmap setup again.
+["src.java.checkboxtree.FileLoadTree.FileLoadTree" fails the test]
+1) Please install Java JRE following this link: https://www.thecoderworld.com/how-to-install-java-jre-on-windows-11/
+2) Restart computer and
+3) Run brainmap setup again.

-For more information/code please email:itasnim@uh.edu
+For more information/code please email: itasnim@uh.edu